Add to collection

 Jargon alert: Confocal microscopy is a specialised form of optical microscopy that makes it possible to take pictures of many thin slices in a sample without actually slicing the sample up.
 The individual slices can then be built up into a three-dimensional model.

 Jargon alert: Green fluorescent protein (GFP) is the most widely used fluorescent protein in microscopy.
-When viewed using a confocal microscope, cells containing GFP glow bright green in the parts of the cell where GFP is found.
+When viewed using a confocal microscope5, cells containing GFP glow bright green in the parts of the cell6 where GFP is found.
 Scientists use GFP and similar fluorescent proteins in many different ways – to label specific types of cell (as Rebecca does), to label individual structures within cells and to look at changes in living cells over time.

 Transcript